Prospects for discovering strongly decaying doubly heavy $T_{bc}$ tetraquark states at LHCb: Method

-The azimuthal angle difference distribution, $\Delta\phi=|\phi(B)-\phi(D)|$, in the SPS mechanism exhibits a prominent peak near $\pi$, indicating that $B^\mp$ and $D^\pm$ mesons are predominantly produced in a back-to-back configuration in the transverse plane.
+In the SPS mechanism, the azimuthal angle difference distribution, $\Delta\phi=|\phi(B)-\phi(D)|$, exhibits a prominent peak near $\pi$, indicating that $B^\mp$ and $D^\pm$ mesons are predominantly produced in a back-to-back configuration in the transverse plane.
 In contrast, the DPS mechanism yields a nearly uniform $\Delta \phi$ distribution, reflecting the absence of strong azimuthal correlations between the two mesons.
-Similarly, the rapidity gap $\Delta y$ distinct features for the two mechanisms.
-SPS events produce an asymmetric $\Delta y$ distribution, with the $B$ meson typically more central in rapidity than the $D$ meson, whereas DPS events result in a nearly symmetric distribution around $\Delta y = 0$, consistent with the largely uncorrelated production of the two mesons.
-The invariant mass distribution $M(B^\mp D^\pm)$ further highlights these differences.
-SPS events, dominated by back-to-back configurations, lead to a relatively broad distribution with a pronounced high-mass tail, while DPS events produce a narrower peak, although occasional high-momentum combinations can generate a small tail.
-Overall, these observables illustrate the distinct kinematic patterns of the SPS and DPS mechanisms and provide multiple handles for disentangling their respective contributions.
+Similarly, the rapidity gap $\Delta y$ shows distinct features for the two mechanisms.
+SPS events produce an asymmetric $\Delta y$ distribution, with the $B$ meson typically more central in rapidity than the $D$ meson, whereas DPS events result in a nearly symmetric distribution around $\Delta y = 0$, consistent with largely uncorrelated production of the two mesons.
+The invariant-mass distribution $M(B^\mp D^\pm)$ further highlights these differences.
+SPS events, dominated by back-to-back configurations, lead to a relatively broad distribution with a pronounced high-mass tail, while DPS events produce a narrower peak, though occasional high-momentum combinations can generate a modest tail.
+Overall, these observables illustrate the distinct kinematic patterns of SPS and DPS and provide several handles for disentangling their respective contributions.

-Within the LHCb kinematic acceptance, associated $B^\mp D^\pm$ production is dominated by the DPS mechanism when using the nominal NLO SPS prediction in the 3FNS, for which the SPS contribution is negligible.
+Within the LHCb kinematic acceptance, associated $B^\mp D^\pm$ production is dominated by the DPS mechanism when using the nominal NLO SPS prediction in the 3FNS, under which the SPS contribution is negligible.
 Only when adopting the conservative upper-bound LO SPS calculation in the 4FNS does the SPS contribution become comparable to DPS in certain kinematic regions.

 These differential distributions, based on the kinematic cuts defined in eq.~\eqref{eq:FDcuts}, will be used as the background for the $T_{bc}$ search in subsequent analyses.